asbjornenge/js-buildtool-comparison/README.md

 Even with our collective experience with Grunt it took us quite a while to get the task running as we wanted.
 It has by far the slowest build time of the group.
 The syntax quickly gets messy.
-But, we all love Grunt.
+But, we all :heart: Grunt.
 It gets the job done, has plugins for everything and it has served us well!

 #### Timing